JVC: 21st century

 In October 2001, the National Academy of Television Arts and Sciences presented JVC an Emmy Award for "outstanding achievement in technological advancement" for "Pioneering Development of Consumer Camcorders".
 Annual sponsorships of the world-renowned JVC Tokyo Video Festival and the JVC Jazz Festival have helped attract the attention of more customers.

 JVC has been a worldwide football (soccer) supporter since 1982, having a former kit sponsorship with Arsenal and continuing its role as an official partner of 2002 FIFA World Cup Korea/Japan.
 JVC made headlines as the first-ever corporate partner of the Kennedy Space Center Visitor Complex.
 JVC has recently forged corporate partnerships with ESPN Zone and Foxploration.
 In 2005, JVC joined HANA, the High-Definition Audio-Video Network Alliance, to help establish standards in consumer-electronics interoperability.

-In 2005, JVC announced their development of the first DVD-RW DL media (the dual-layer version of the rewritable DVD-RW format).
+In 2005, JVC announced its development of the first DVD-RW DL media (the dual-layer version of the rewritable DVD-RW format).

 In December 2006, Matsushita entered talks with Kenwood and Cerberus Capital Management to sell its stake in JVC.

 In 2007, Victor Company of Japan Ltd confirmed a strategic capital alliance with Kenwood and SPARKX Investment, resulting in Matsushita's holding being reduced to approximately 37%.

 In March 2008, Matsushita (Panasonic) agreed to spin off the company and merge it with Kenwood Electronics, creating JVCKenwood Holdings on October 1, 2008.

 In April 2008, JVC announced that it was closing its TV plants in East Kilbride (Scotland) and Japan.
 This left it with one plant in Thailand.
 It stated it would outsource European production to an OEM.

 JVC TVs for North America are now being manufactured by AmTRAN Video Corporation along with distribution, service, and warranty under license from JVCKenwood.
 In Europe, Currys plc, owner of Currys, has a similar arrangement with JVCKenwood.

 In Europe, JVC sells mainly some audio accessories, like headphones, and until recently DIN-type car audio.
-Also in Europe, JVC is present with camcorders, security cameras, audio systems, and with their emblematic boom box, projectors.
+Also in Europe, JVC is present with camcorders, security cameras, audio systems, and with its emblematic boom box, projectors.
 JVC TV sets in Europe are manufactured mainly by Turkish manufacturer Vestel but are unavailable in all countries.

 JVC manufactures car audio head units and speakers for the aftermarket car audio market.